Iowa ad spending ticks up in the last week before caucuses

 “Calandrian’s story is a powerful reminder of the urgency of this issue and the failure of Washington to address it."

-The eye-popping cost of the ad emphasizes how Bloomberg's significant personal wealth is a gamechanger for his presidential bid — he's already spent hundreds of millions more on ads than his fellow Democratic presidential rivals.
+The eye-popping cost of the ad emphasizes how Bloomberg's significant personal wealth is a game changer for his presidential bid — he's already spent hundreds of millions more on ads than his Democratic presidential rivals.

-Bloomberg has also leveraged his relationships with mayors throughout the country during his presidential bid — his campaign also announced an endorsement Thursday from Washington D.C.
-Mayor Muriel Bowser, who mentioned Bloomberg's record on gun violence prevention in a statement announcing her endorsement provided to the Washington Post.
+Bloomberg has also leveraged his relationships with mayors throughout the country during his presidential bid — his campaign announced an endorsement Thursday from Washington Mayor Muriel Bowser, who mentioned Bloomberg's record on gun violence prevention in announcing her endorsement in a statement provided to The Washington Post.

 —Liz Brown-Kaiser contributed.